 As security for technical liabilities to our US clients, we have established two trust accounts (master trust and supplemental trust) in the United States.
-They amounted to EUR 2,782.1 million (EUR 2,748.1 million) and EUR 21.7 million (EUR 21.5 million) respectively as at the balance sheet date.

-(18,750) treasury shares pro rata temporis for the duration of the holding period.
-For further details please see our comments in Section 5.2 "Shareholders' equity, non-controlling interests and treasury shares".
+They amounted to (18,750) treasury shares pro rata temporis for the duration of the holding period.
+For further details please see our comments in Section 5.3 "Shareholders' equity, non-controlling interests and treasury shares".